klimbeta/klimbeta/docs/betacomp/Score/DifficultyScore/RouteDifficulty/RouteRiskScore.md

 - PocketHold
     - BowlingBallHold\Crux of Biographie (5.15a)

-- Risk increases when there is only a small part of a SmallHold which must be hit perfectly, i.e. there is little margin of error of FingerPlacement on a LoadingSurface.
+- Risk increases when there is only a small part of a SmallHold which must be hit perfectly, i.e. there is little margin of error of FingerPlacement on a RouteSurface.

-- Risk increases when there is a limited range of directions (vectors) in which to load a LoadingSurface.
+- Risk increases when there is a limited range of directions (vectors) in which to load a RouteSurface.

 - StabMovement
     - HangingFootTransfer ->